Non-Surgical Triangular fibrocartilage complex tear and distal radioulnar instability

 We are going to briefly summarize Triangular fibrocartilage complex tear symptoms and treatment with Prolotherapy.
 This is a non-surgical injection technique designed to stabilize the wrist, reduce or eliminate pain, and restore range of motion.
 Dozens of research studies have documented Prolotherapy’s effectiveness in treating chronic joint pain.
 The treatment of TFCC injuries includes splinting or casting, ice, rest, and anti-inflammatory medications.
 In some cases, surgery to remove the cartilage may be recommended.
 These treatments are pain management techniques that typically do not prompt repair, only suppression of symptoms.
 We utilize Prolotherapy injections (simple dextrose) to repair damage to the cartilage and the ligaments of the wrist, hand TFCC tear areas.

 Prolotherapy treatment demonstrated and described

-In the video below, Ross Hauser MD, demonstrates and describes Prolotherapy to the wrist.
+In the video below, Prolotherapy treatment is being demonstrated on a wrist.
 A summary of the video is below.